openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * Authentication between the different parts within the Verifier
 * Two cryptographically random numbers.
 The first being used to manage state between the Wallet and Verifier.
 The second being used to ensure that only a legitimate component of the Verifier can obtain the Authorization Response data.

-## User Authentication using Verifiable Credentials
+## End-User Authentication using Verifiable Credentials

-Clients intending to authenticate the end-user utilizing a claim in a Verifiable Credential MUST ensure this claim is stable for the end-user as well locally unique and never reassigned within the Credential Issuer to another end-user.
-Such a claim MUST also only be used in combination with the Credential Issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different Credential Issuer and tries to impersonate the legitimate user.
+Clients intending to authenticate the End-User utilizing a claim in a Verifiable Credential MUST ensure this claim is stable for the End-User as well locally unique and never reassigned within the Credential Issuer to another End-User.
+Such a claim MUST also only be used in combination with the Credential Issuer identifier to ensure global uniqueness and to prevent attacks where an attacker obtains the same claim from a different Credential Issuer and tries to impersonate the legitimate End-User.

 ## Encrypting an Unsigned Response {#encrypting_unsigned_response}